asquare14/aSquare14.github.io/about.md

 Namaste everyone !
 I am Atibhi Agrawal and if you're reading this you have stumbled upon my personal site on the World Wide Web.

 I'm an Integrated Masters student at International Institute of Information technology, Bengaluru.
-I am interested in software engineering(pretty broad I know !), distributed systems, open source and Natural Language Processing.
+I am interested in software engineering(pretty broad I know !), distributed systems, open source and algorithms.
-I have done internships at [Hackerrank](https://www.hackerrank.com/) in 2019 and was a [Rails Girls Summer of Code](https://railsgirlssummerofcode.org/blog/2018-07-30-introducing-team-rubies) in 2018.
-These internships helped me grow professionally as well as personally.
-They are one of the major reason why I want to pursue software engineering in the future.
-You can read more about my work and projects [here](http://linkedin.com/in/atibhi-agrawal-267525149/).

 <!-- #### Causes I feel strongly about